gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 2. The second phase enables modules to register navigation items that are dependent on initial data.
 Such a use case would be determining whether a navigation item should be registered based on a feature flag.
 We refer to this second phase as **deferred registrations**.

-To defer a registration to the second phase, a module registration function can **return an anonymous function**.
+To defer a registration to the second phase, a module registration function can **return an anonymous function** matching the `DeferredRegistrationFunction` type: `(data, operation: "register" | "update") => Promise | void`.

 Once the modules are registered, the deferred registration functions will be executed.

 ```tsx !#12 host/src/bootstrap.tsx
 import { FireflyRuntime, registerRemoteModules, RuntimeContext, type RemoteDefinition } from "@squide/firefly";